Tod Lippy: Other ventures

 From 2009 to 2012, Lippy served as curator and director of Esopus Space, an alternative exhibition and performance venue in New York City, where he mounted 18 exhibitions and staged 30 events.
 Lippy also curated the exhibitions "Mark Hogancamp" (2006) and "Don Bachardy: One-Day Stands" (2008; jointly organized with Matthew Higgs) at White Columns in Manhattan; and "Mark Hogancamp: Women of Marwencol" (2014; co-curated with Janet Hicks) and "Golden Years: Photographs by Ed Rosenbaum" (2016) at Pioneer Works in Brooklyn.
-In 2018, Lippy launched the event series "In Process", for which he interviewed creative people from a range of disciplines about the process behind their work.
+In 2018, Lippy launched the event series "In Process", for which he interviewed creative people from a range of disciplines about the process behind their work at Soho House.
 His subjects included photographer Tina Barney, designer Fernando Santangelo, MoMA archivist Michelle Elligott, film producer Alan Elliott, and podcaster/journalist Leon Neyfakh.
 Lippy's 2000 short narrative film Cookies was shown in 20 film festivals in the U.S. and abroad.
 Lippy designed, edited, and co-authored (with Michelle Elligott) the book Modern Artifacts (Esopus Books), which was released in June 2020 to critical acclaim.
 The publication ended up on the "best of the year" lists of The New York Times, the Los Angeles Times, and New York magazine.
 Lippy edited and designed The Esopus Reader, an anthology of written contributions to Esopus from figures including Karl Ove Knausgaard, Lisa Kudrow, Ann Goldstein, Lonnie Holley, and Christopher Wheeldon that was published by Esopus Books in February 2022.
-The book was declared both "brilliant and highbrow" in New York magazine's influential "Approval Matrix" feature upon its release.
+The book was declared both "brilliant and highbrow" in New York magazine's "Approval Matrix" feature upon its release.
 Lippy's book of in-depth interviews with figures including David O. Russell, Wes Anderson, Frances McDormand, and Spike Lee, Projections 11: New York City Film-makers on New York Film-making, was published by Faber and Faber in 2000.

+Art

+In 2024, Private, a series of images taken by Lippy of the off-limits areas of contemporary art galleries, was the subject of one-person exhibitions at The Meeting (New York), and The Future Perfect (LA), as well as an evening of screenings and performances at Public Records in Brooklyn.
+In 2025, My Fellow Americans, a series of portraits painted by Lippy of 50 Trump voters, were featured in a pop-up exhibition in March in Los Angeles, and then subsequently exhibited at Independent Art Fair in New York City from May 7 to May 11.